mark-watson/Java-AI-Book/manuscript/nlp.md

 ## Text Clustering  {#text-clustering}

 Clustering text documents refers to associating similar text documents with each other.
-The text clustering system that I have written for my own projects, in simplified form, will be used in the section.
-(I converted my commercial NLP product [kbsportal.com](#http://kbsportal.com) from Java to the Clojure programming language in 2012.)

-The example code in this section is inherently inefficient when clustering a large number of text documents because I perform significant semantic processing on each text document and then compare all combinations of documents.
+The text clustering system that I have written for my own projects is simple and effective but it inefficient for large numbers of documents.
+The example code in this section is inherently inefficient for clustering a large number of text documents because I perform significant semantic processing on each text document and then compare all combinations of documents.
 The runtime performance is **O(N^2^)** where **N** is the number of text documents.
-If you need to cluster or compare a very large number of documents you will probably want to use a K-Mean clustering algorithm (search for “K-Mean clustering Java” for some open source projects).
+If you need to cluster or compare a very large number of documents you will probably want to use a K-Mean clustering algorithm instead.

 I use a few different algorithms to rate the similarity of any two text documents and I will combine these depending on the requirements of the project that I am working on:

 -  Calculate the intersection of common words in the two documents.
 -  Calculate the intersection of common word stems in the two documents.
 -  Calculate the intersection of tags assigned to the two documents.
 -  Calculate the intersection of human and place names in the two documents.

 In this section we will implement the second option: calculate the intersection of word stems in two documents.
 Without showing the package and import statements, it takes just a few lines of code to implement this algorithm when we use the **Stemmer** class.

 The following listing shows the implementation of class **ComparableDocument** with comments.
 We start by defining constructors for documents defined by a **File** object and a **String** object:

 {lang="java",linenos=off}
 ~~~~~~~~